TransgenderQueen/Final-Major-Project/Development commentary/Development Commentary.md

 In the journel titled "Crafting in video games"(Grow et al., 2017), it explains what a crafting game is and how they can change someones playstyle or how they may feel about a game.
 Such notable games are Minecraft(Welcome to the official site of Minecraft, s.d.), which is the most popular game of all time, but one of the most popular crafting games ever.
 This does this very well by making sure you are the only one making every single block, item, piece of food, piece of armour and weapon.
 This means people gain a lot of emotional attachments, meaning that every single hard fought item they could create will be saved and cherished.
 Items such as the Elytra or a players first diamond pickaxe will be saved and cherished by players.
 So I want to ensure that players will enjoy what they can play as well as feeling a sense of accomplishment when getting newer weapons.

+So, what I ended up looking into was Agile methodology (What Is Agile Project Management? | APM Methodology & Definition, s.d.), specifically the idea of using sprints to break down progress into manageable chunks.
+The goal was to keep the development process iterative, so instead of trying to build everything all at once, I’d focus on small, incremental improvements and just keep looping back to the start after each sprint to refine things.
+It’s all about making consistent progress and being flexible with how things evolve, which seemed like a smart way to avoid getting stuck or overwhelmed.

+On top of that, I also took some inspiration from a game called Star Citizen(Roberts Space Industries | Follow the development of Star Citizen and Squadron 42 - Roberts Space Industries | Follow the development of Star Citizen and Squadron 42, s.d.).
+The way they approach development is by releasing small patches that gradually add more content over time, rather than trying to do everything at once.
+It’s a slower, more steady process, but it works for them.
+I thought this approach could work well for my project too—pushing out small updates regularly, instead of waiting until everything is “perfect.”
+This was the core of my methodology: a steady, ongoing push forward that builds up over time.

 ### Documentation Sources